 Adequate prior research and preparation are necessary.
 Prepare your objectives, possible interests (both sides), possible alternatives, and options.
 In case your initial offer is not favorable enough, make sure you have alternative offers on hand.

-However, when outlining a proposal, remember that you need a “give-and-take” mindset to achieve a consensus.
+However, when outlining a proposal for a business deal or merger, remember that you need a “give-and-take” mindset to achieve a consensus.
 You can table your proposal with any of these phrases:

 - We recommend/propose that…